cptlab/cptlab.github.io/depREADME.txt

 The website is now fully cloned to github at https://github.com/cptlab/cptlab.github.io.

+The root directory of the site is /srv on the server.

-All model deployments are now listed on /tools.html.
+All model deployments are now listed on /srv/tools.html.

 They can be linked to via <p><a href="/Model1">Model 1</a></p> a slash.